The weather was cool the air smelled like pine. We found a sweet camping spot close to the very top.

 Our mechanic was kind as could be and stayed late to make sure we were ready to roll down the road.

+While waiting for our mechanic to work his magic, we decided to take a walking adventure.
+We hiked out of the industrial part of town in search of a place to eat.
 It was amusing to see what Lotus and Lily found along the side of the industrial park roads- lighters, nuts and bolts, washers, pens, pieces of hose.
 We found a road about a mile away that had a string of restaurants and agreed on sushi.
 We shared a variety of rolls and headed back to G and G.

 Back on the road, I was amazed at how little I had to press the pedal to have positive braking action.
 Many of you probably don't know, but I have had experience with brake failure.
 Ever since, I've always second guessed my brakes coming down from the mountains.